ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 3. **Options**: Specify options for launching this template, if necessary.

   - **Privilege Escalation**: If checked, you enable this playbook to run as an administrator.
 This is the equivalent of passing the ``--become`` option to the ``ansible-playbook`` command.
-  - **Provisioning Callbacks**: If checked, you enable a host to call back to |at| via the REST API and invoke the launch of a job from this job template.
+  - **Provisioning Callbacks**: If checked, you enable a host to call back to AWX via the REST API and invoke the launch of a job from this job template.
 Refer to :ref:`ug_provisioning_callbacks` for additional information.
   - **Enable Webhook**: Turns on the ability to interface with a predefined SCM system web service that is used to launch a job template.
 Currently supported SCM systems are GitHub and GitLab.

 .. _ug_jt_enable_webhooks: